symbol/symbol-docs/source/concepts/account.rst

     * 160-bit hash of the account’s public key
     * 4 byte checksum

     The checksum allows for quick recognition of mistyped addresses.
 It is possible to send XEM to any valid address even if the address has not previously participated in any transaction.
-If nobody owns the private key of the account to which the XEM is sent, the XEM is likely lost forever.
+If nobody owns the private key of the account to which the XEM is sent, the XEM is most likely lost forever.

     The following steps are performed to convert a public key to an address: